zettdaymond/passgen/README.md

 Passgen - unique password generator written using Qt Quick Controls 2.
 Generates password based on (web) service name and master-password.
 Any inputted data or generated password doesn't be stored.

 **Disclaimer.**
-Password generation algorithm is based on whirlpool hashing and isn't cryptographically resistant.
-Doesn't use this app for such important things like encryption passwords.
+Password generation algorithm is based on whirlpool hashing and **MIGHT BE NOT** cryptographically resistant.

 # Platforms #
 In theory it supports all platforms that Qt does, but i've tested it on: